oreoluwadaniel/Market-Basket-Analysis/README.md

 The dataset contains transactions from an online retail store, including information about invoices, stock codes, descriptions, quantities, invoice dates, unit prices, customer IDs, and countries.

 ## Purpose
--To identify frequently bought-together product pairs.
+* To identify frequently bought-together product pairs.
--To analyze seasonal trends for the top-selling products.
+* To analyze seasonal trends for the top-selling products.
--To determine key insights for inventory optimization, product recommendations, and targeted marketing strategies.
+* To determine key insights for inventory optimization, product recommendations, and targeted marketing strategies.

 ## Dataset
 The dataset comprises retail transactions, including: